axymthr/notebook/github-repos/README.md

 https://github.com/GoogleCloudPlatform/microservices-demo Sample cloud-first application with 10 microservices showcasing Kubernetes, Istio, and gRPC.

+https://github.com/rockthejvm/full-stack-typelevel-demo A demo of a full-stack Scala application with the Typelevel stack

 ### MLOps
 https://github.com/EthicalML/awesome-production-machine-learning#model-serving-and-monitoring A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning